docker/docs/content/docker-hub/orgs.md

    >
    > If you've already paid for a subscription for the new organization through
    > a Docker sales representative, then don't enter payment information.
-   > Instead, return to Docker Hub from the billing portal, then select **Organizations** to verify that the organization has been created.
+   > Instead, select **Back** to return to Docker Hub from the billing portal, then select **Organizations** to verify that the organization has been created.

 You've now created an organization.